micro-os-plus/utils-lists-xpack/website/pages/home.md

 ### Compiler options

-Pass the following options to the compiler and linker:
+The following options must be passed to the compiler and linker:

 - `-std=c++20` or higher for C++ sources

 ### Dependencies

-The library requires the following libraries:
+The library has the following dependencies:

 - `@micro-os-plus/diag-trace` - the µOS++ `trace::printf()` tracing
-  infrastructure (optional)
+  infrastructure (optional, used only if `MICRO_OS_PLUS_TRACE_UTILS_LISTS*` are defined)

 ### CMake

-To integrate the **utils-lists** library into a CMake application, add this folder to the build:
+To integrate the **utils-lists** library into a CMake application, add the folder where this project is located to the build:

 ```cmake
 add_subdirectory("xpacks/micro-os-plus-utils-lists")